mcharouk/aws/DevelopingOnAWS/Module_9/Layers/README_DEMO.md

 * Python 3.11 or 3.12
 * Use created iam role (LambdaLayerRole)
 * Code to get on s3 (Cloudformation output)
+* Execute the lambda to show it's not recognizing the dependencies
 * Add the layer
 * Execute the lambda